Skip to main content

 • Per-account mandate-count cap (default 3): enforced at issuance only — an account holding 3 active (non-revoked) mandates cannot issue a fourth.
 Config: MANDATE_MAX_PER_ACCOUNT.

 The three caps compose so total custodial exposure per human is strictly bounded to £300 (3 mandates × £100 each).
 Set any individual cap to 0 to disable that check once authorisation is granted or a higher-trust account is whitelisted.
 Per EMR 2011 reg 21(2)(a), safeguarded funds must be segregated by the end of the fifth business day following the day on which the e-money was issued.
-AlgoVoi’s PayPal-capture flow credits balance_minor synchronously on the same business day funds settle to the safeguarding account.
+At launch, AlgoVoi’s PayPal-capture flow will credit balance_minor synchronously on the same business day funds settle to the safeguarding account.

 Hot-wallet security